 St. John’s has SO many options.
 If you want to stay in the downtown core, you’ll find everything you need without having to rent a car.
 You can walk around historic Duckworth Street, eat great food, and take in the scenery on Signal Hill.

 If you can rent a car or don’t mind taking a cab, your options get a little wilder.
 You can visit Cape Spear, Torbay, or any of the east coast trails surrounding St. John’s.
-My favourite trails include Sugarloaf, Father Troy, and Blackhead.
+My favourite trails include Sugarloaf, Torbay Point, and Stiles Cove Path.
 If you want to go even farther, within an hours’ drive of St. John’s you can visit Bell Island, Ferryland, or Conception Bay North.

 I recommend planning your elopement by picking an area in which we can explore.
 I am always happy to help with this part of the process.
 For example, downtown, Signal Hill, and Quidi Vidi are all close enough that you can go to all three in an afternoon.
 Likewise for Cape Spear, Petty Harbour, and Blackhead.
 I’m happy to create a customized itinerary with you when you book based on what you like to do and what sort of day you’d like to have.